crafn/website/content/new_engine.md

 Argument overloading shares the same name mangling problems.
 It would be convenient to have in some situations.
 Name lookup, template argument deduction, overload resolution, access control, virtual functions and shadowing rules are overly complex in C++ though.
 Just watch STL (the guy) spending [eight hours in his Core C++ series](https://youtu.be/3Yg3QnGXxHM) explaining how all that machinery works.
 After that it doesn't feel so bad that C forces me to be explicit, although it's occasionally inconvenient.

 `auto`-keyword is handy if I have long type names, like `std::vector<foo::bar,` `core::some_allocator>::iterator`, or generic code.
-However, too generous use of it will make the code hard to read, because now I have to figure out myself what the return types functions are.
+However, too generous use of it will make the code hard to read, because now I have to figure out myself what the return types of functions are.
 I haven't been missing it, because I don't have overly verbose type names, because I don't have to worry about name collisions.
 My dynamic array is just `Array(Type)`, and iteration works through `Type*` or `U32` regardless of the allocator used.
 The little amount of generic code is dead simple.
 I understand the need for `auto` in C++ though.

 C++ also has some features which are required to make the system self-consistent, but are more or less useless outside of it, like reference semantics, and copy and move semantics.